-In our experiments, a total of 70 abdominal CT scans from two datasets were used for model training (40) and testing (30).
+In our experiments, two different datasets are separately processed and validated.
 The first dataset is from the CHAOS challenge [32].
 There are five competition categories in this challenge, we only consider the task of liver segmentation from CT images.
-This dataset contains CT images of 40 different patients, who have healthy liver.
+This dataset only contains healthy livers aligned in the same direction and patient position.
 Among then, there are 20 clinical images with reference segmentation and 20 test images without available ground-truths.
-All images are acquired from upper abdomen area at portal venous phase after contrast agent injection and have the same axial dimensions of 512×512 with slice number varying from 77 to 105.
+All images are acquired from upper abdomen area at portal venous phase after contrast agent injection and have the same axial dimensions of $512 \times 512$ with slice number varying from 77 to 105.
 The pixel spacing varies from 0.7 to 0.8 mm in x-y direction, and slice distance varies from 3.0 to 3.2 mm.
-The second dataset is from the SLIVER07 challenge [5].
-It includes 20 clinical images with reference segmentation and 10 test images without available groundtruths for participants.
-All images are acquired contrast-dyeenhanced in the central venous phase and have the same axial dimensions of $512 \times 512$ with slice number varying from 64 to 502.
+The second dataset is from the Sliver07 challenge [4].
+It includes 20 clinical images with reference segmentation and 10 test images without available ground-truths for participants.
+All images are acquired contrast-dye-enhanced in the central venous phase and have the same axial dimensions of 512×512 with slice number varying from 64 to 502.
 The pixel spacing varies from 0.55 to 0.8 mm in x-y direction, and slice distance varies from 1.0 to 3.0 mm.
 Most images in the study are pathologic and include tumors, metastasis and cysts of different sizes.
 Some examples of CT scans are shown in Fig. 1.